Nightclub needle attacks puzzle European authorities - NewsBreak

 Nightclub needle attacks puzzle European authorities

-PARIS — (AP) — Across France, more than 300 people have reported being pricked out of the blue with needles at nightclubs or concerts in recent months.
+Across France , more than 300 people have reported being pricked out of the blue with needles at nightclubs or concerts in recent months.
 Doctors and multiple prosecutors are on the case, but no one knows who’s doing it or why, and whether the victims have been injected with drugs — or indeed any substance at all.

 Club owners and police are trying to raise awareness, and a rapper even interrupted his recent show to warn concert-goers about the risk of surprise needle attacks.